MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/enable-tls-and-ssl-support-in-sharepoint-2013.md

 > [!IMPORTANT]
 > If you do not update each of these locations, you run the risk of systems failing to ﻿connect to each other using TLS 1.1 or TLS 1.2.
 The systems will instead fall back to an older security protocol; and if the older security protocols are disabled, ﻿the systems may fail to connect entirely. > **Example:** SharePoint servers may fail to connect to ﻿SQL Server databases, or client computers may fail to connect to your SharePoint sites.

-Learn more about data security in [Data Encryption in OneDrive for Business and SharePoint Online](/microsoft-365/compliance/data-encryption-in-odb-and-spo) in Microsoft 365.
+Learn about data security in [Data Encryption in OneDrive for Business and SharePoint Online in Microsoft 365](/microsoft-365/compliance/data-encryption-in-odb-and-spo).

 ## Summary of the update process